tcltk/tcl/doc/markdown/FileSystem.md

 The many functions in this structure are broken down into three categories: infrastructure functions (almost all of which must be implemented), operational functions (which must be implemented if a complete filesystem is provided), and efficiency functions (which need only be implemented if they can be done so efficiently, or if they have side-effects which are required by the filesystem; Tcl has less efficient emulations it can fall back on).
 It is important to note that, in the current version of Tcl, most of these fallbacks are only used to handle commands initiated in Tcl, not in C. What this means is, that if a [file rename][file] command is issued in Tcl, and the relevant filesystem(s) do not implement their *Tcl\_FSRenameFileProc*, Tcl's core will instead fallback on a combination of other filesystem functions (it will use *Tcl\_FSCopyFileProc* followed by *Tcl\_FSDeleteFileProc*, and if *Tcl\_FSCopyFileProc* is not implemented there is a further fallback).
 However, if a *Tcl\_FSRenameFileProc* command is issued at the C level, no such fallbacks occur.
 This is true except for the last four entries in the filesystem table (**lstat**, [load], **getcwd** and **chdir**) for which fallbacks do in fact occur at the C level.

-Any functions which take path names in Tcl\_Obj form take those names in UTF-8 form.
+Any functions which take path names in [Tcl\_Obj][Object3] form take those names in UTF-8 form.
 The filesystem infrastructure API is designed to support efficient, cached conversion of these UTF-8 paths to other native representations.

 ## Example filesystem definition